Naples Travel Guide

 Naples and Mount Vesuvius © Paul Micallef

 Italy's third-largest city thrives on the chaos that prevails amid its busy streets.
-This is the place where pizza was invented, and its restaurants continue to serve some of Italy's finest cuisine.
+This is the place where pizza was allegedly invented, its restaurants continuing to serve some of Italy's finest cuisine.

 The city's transport hub is located around the immense Piazza Garibaldi, on the east side of Naples.
-The area's growing African population has imbued the streets with the flavours of its immigrants.
 Southwest from here is the Piazza Bovio, and branching to the left of it, the Piazza Municipio and nearby Piazza del Plebiscito.
 On the watery edges are the Molo Beverollo and the Stazione Marittima, the point of departure for ferries.
-From the reaches of Spaccanapoli one can explore the historic part of Naples with its numerous palaces and churches.
+From the reaches of Spaccanapoli, one can explore the historic part of Naples with its numerous palaces and churches.

 Become our Naples Travel Expert